Cello Concerto (Elgar): Music

+I. Adagio – Moderato

 The first movement is in ternary form with an introduction.
 It opens with a recitative for the solo cello, immediately followed by a short answer from the clarinets, bassoons and horn.

 An ad lib modified scale played by the solo cello follows.
 The viola section then presents a rendition of the main theme in Moderato, and passes it to the solo cello who repeats it.
 Elgar considered it to be his tune: "if you ever hear someone whistling this melody around the Malvern Hills, that will be me".

 The string section plays the theme a third time and then the solo cello modifies it into a fortissimo restatement.
 The orchestra reiterates, and the cello presents the theme a final time before moving directly into a lyrical E major middle section.

 This transitions into a similar repetition of the first section.
 This section omits the fortissimo modified theme in the solo cello.
 The slower first movement moves directly into the second movement.